anweilaw/asimov/README.md

 Check the config file <Your Dir>/Asimovd/asimovd.conf: stat <Your Dir>/Asimovd/asimovd.conf: no such file or directory `
-It means you need make a configuration file for the node: into your homeDir and create Asimovd directory, and then copy asimovd.example.conf, genesis.json and testnet.block file to Asimovd directory.
+It means you need make a configuration file for the node: into your homeDir and create Asimovd directory, and then copy asimovd.sample.conf, genesis.json and testnet.block file to Asimovd directory.

-### Config ```asimovd.example.conf``` in your working path.
+### Config ```asimovd.sample.conf``` in your working path.

 into Asimovd directory:

 ```
-mv asimovd.example.conf asimovd.conf
+cp asimovd.sample.conf asimovd.conf
 ```

 Edit asimovd.conf file as follows: